Macula-Systems-LLC/purview-automation/purview-import.md

 ### add-cde-columns

 Associate data asset columns with critical data elements in the Microsoft Purview instance from a CSV file.
 The CDEs must already exist.
+Each row links one column from a data asset to a CDE.

+The column's parent data asset can be identified in one of three ways (provide exactly one per row):

+1. **`assetid` + `columnname`** — the Atlas GUID of the table asset plus the column name.
+2. **`collectionname` + `tablename` + `columnname`** — the collection, table, and column name; the tool resolves the asset GUID.
+3. **`fqn`** — the fully qualified name of the column; the tool queries the data map to resolve both the column and its parent asset.

 *Parameters:*